collinsedim/easy-text-to-speech/README.md

 # Easy Text-To-Speech Converter

-This script converts plain text inputed textbox or from uploaded .txt file to speech.
+This script converts plain text inputed in the textbox or from uploaded .txt file to speech.

 Everything happens within your browser, nothing is transferred remotely!